ishtails/Guardian/README.md

    NOTE: Google App Password is not the same as your regular password [Guide](https://support.google.com/accounts/answer/185833?hl=en)

-4. Install the dependencies using npm:
+4. Clone [Frontend](https://github.com/ishtails/Guardian-Frontend) inside the backend folder.
+(Important)

+5. Run the command to start the application:

    ```bash
    docker-compose up -d --build